GunSik2/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

   - Need to tuning parameters systemically, because variaty of options exists and manual operations are limited.
     I'd like to consider [bayseian optimization]() to more efficitvely test.
   - Need to collect more matrix data to evaluate the performance to given model and hyperparameters (loss, weight visulaization)
+  - Need to add data by applying data augmetation to increase accuracy because of biased training data.

 #### Solution Approach